Jimmy Snuggerud: Playing career

-Snuggerud's father, Dave, is a former professional ice hockey player, while his grandfather, Jim Westby, played for Team USA at the Men's World Championship.
-His cousin, Luc Snuggerud, is also a professional ice hockey player.

 International play

 Snuggerud represented the United States at the 2020 Winter Youth Olympics where he served as captain and recorded two assists in four games and won a silver medal.

-Snuggerud represented the United States at the 2022 IIHF World U18 Championships, where he recorded three goals and four assists in six games and won a silver medal.
+Snuggerud represented the United States at the 2022 World U18 Championships, where he recorded three goals and four assists in six games and won a silver medal.

-On December 12, 2022, Snuggerud was named to the United States men's national junior ice hockey team to compete at the 2023 World Junior Ice Hockey Championships.
+On December 12, 2022, Snuggerud was named to the United States junior team to compete at the 2023 World Junior Championships.
 During the tournament he recorded five goals and eight assists in seven games and won a bronze medal.

-On December 16, 2023, Snuggerud was again named to Team USA's roster to compete at the 2024 World Junior Ice Hockey Championships.
+On December 16, 2023, Snuggerud was again named to United States' roster to compete at the 2024 World Junior Championships.
 He recorded five goals and three assists in six games and won a gold medal.